manstis/ansible-ai-connect-operator/docs/user-guide/advanced-configuration/deploying-a-specific-version.md

 ## Deploying a specific version of `AnsibleAIConnect`

-There are a few variables that are customizable for eda the image management.
+There are a few variables that are customizable for `AnsibleAIConnect` image management.

 | Name                     | Description               | Default                                          |
 |--------------------------|---------------------------|--------------------------------------------------|